ebanx/benjamin-local/README.md

 This is the repository for business rules as of implemented by merchant sites for use in e-commerce platform plugins.
-The objective is to be a central repository for services and to communicate with the EBANX API (also known as "Pay").
+The objective is to be a central repository for services and to communicate with the EBANX Local API (also known as "Pay Local").

 ## Getting Started